roku674/StarportExcel/README.md

 # StarportExcel
-Program for automating and organizing planets in Starport GE (Space Video Game I play)
+(Deprecated Now using Discord Bot for reading Excel) Program for automating and organizing planets in Starport GE (Space Video Game I play)

 Literally wrote this to better organize my planets in a video game...